GDPR Employee Monitoring Compliance Considerations for Employers

 Organisations should configure their monitoring systems to collect only what is necessary, rather than relying on default settings that may capture excessive data.

-Clear retention policies must be established for data collected through monitoring systems to ensure compliance with relevant regulations and to maintain data integrity.
+Clear retention policies must be established for data collected by monitoring systems to ensure compliance with applicable regulations and maintain data integrity.
 These policies should specify:

 How long will different types of monitoring data be kept